What should your next fitness goal be? Take the quiz.

 How to Get Your Ideal Amount of Steps in Every Day

-You can also ask someone to grab coffee with you and take a walk together, and park your car further away in the parking lot, Charlotte says.
+You can also ask someone to grab coffee with you and take a walk together, and park your car further away in the parking lot, Dr. Charlotte says.

 Dr. Cooper suggests taking the stairs over the elevator, getting out daily to walk your dog if you have one, and using a standing desk at work.
 “Try to set aside a specific period each day when you can walk and be active,” he says.
-“Setting a reminder in your phone or an event in your calendar are good strategies to help form a habit, keep you accountable, and stick to your routine. “
+“Setting a reminder in your phone or an event in your calendar are good strategies to help form a habit, keep you accountable, and stick to your routine.”

-As for how to keep track of your goals, “there are hundreds of fitness apps and watches/step counters that can help track your progress.
-Many of them are free,” Dr. Cooper says.
-“These are great ways to actively track your daily step count without having to put in any extra work.
-Many of these devices also have a social component that can encourage accountability and keep you on track to achieve your goals.”
+To make sure you’re meeting your step goal, you can download a free fitness app onto your phone or use a smartwatch or step counter.
+“These are great ways to actively track your daily step count without having to put in any extra work,” Dr. Cooper says.
+“Many of these devices also have a social component that can encourage accountability and keep you on track to achieve your goals.”

 This content is for informational and educational purposes only and does not constitute individualized advice.
 It is not intended to replace professional medical evaluation, diagnosis, or treatment.
 Seek the advice of your physician for questions you may have regarding your health or a medical condition.
 If you are having a medical emergency, call your physician or 911 immediately.